 - Hobby writers – Their blogs are largely personal and tend to be more like an online journal of their life and other areas of interest.
 Some aspiring authors also fall into the category as it helps form a reader base and also helps in the habit of writing daily before finally writing a book.
 These blogs need not have monetization as a goal.
 They are purely to have an online platform of their own to share their thoughts/ writings and other such things.

-- Subject Matter Experts – These blogs are full of content on a subject where the writer is an expert on.
-For e.g. a Chartered Accountant has a blog where they share tips about investments, tax planning and other financial matters.
+- Subject Matter Experts – These blogs are full of content on a subject where the writer is an expert.
+For e.g. a Chartered Accountant has a blog where they share tips about investments, tax planning, and other financial matters.
 Such blogs can be monetized and hold a lot of value is adding to the writer’s branding credentials.